English Indian Sabji (1 Serving (110g)) and English Indian Bhakri Bread (1 Piece)

 Portion Control

-Drink water before and during your meal.
-Staying hydrated can help in controlling blood sugar levels.
+Drink plenty of water before and after your meal.
+Proper hydration can aid digestion and help regulate blood sugar levels.

 Mindful Eating